nukemberg/scylla-load-gen-demo/README.md

 ![CloudFormation run workers stack](assets/cloudformation-workers-run.png)

 The stack requires the following parameters - other parameters are optional:
-- `SSHKeyName` - SSH key already imported to EC2, used for SSH debugging access to workers
 - `VPCStackName` - The name you used for the VPC stack, e.g. `test-stress-vpc`
 - `ScyllaNodes` - A list of Scylla cloud nodes private IPs, copy pasted from the Scylla cloud "Connect" tab
 - `ScyllaPassword` - The password of the `scylla` user, copy pasted from the Scylla cloud "Connect" tab